U.S. Route 20 in Iowa: Route description

 US 20 continues east toward Cedar Falls where it overlaps Iowa 58 for just over 1 mi.
 The western junction of Iowa 58 (Hudson Road) connects traffic to the University of Northern Iowa while the eastern junction of Iowa 58 is also the western junction of Iowa 27, the Avenue of the Saints.
 Another mile (1 mi) east, in Waterloo, US 20 intersects US 63 (Sergeant Road).
 On the southeast side of Waterloo, I-380 joins US 20/Iowa 27 for 6 mi before exiting with Iowa 27 south toward Cedar Rapids.

 US 20 continues as a freeway east of Waterloo.
 It intersects Iowa 150 at Independence and Iowa 13 at Manchester, as well as junctioning a number of county roads serving smaller communities.
 Approximately 21 mi between Independence and Manchester, the highway goes over a terminal moraine and enters the Driftless Area, a region it will not exit until reaching Stockton, Illinois.

-U 20 crosses the Mississippi River at Dubuque using the Julien Dubuque Bridge.
+US 20 crosses the Mississippi River at Dubuque using the Julien Dubuque Bridge.

 At Delaware, US 20 changes from a freeway to an expressway with at-grade intersections; however, there are many interchanges where US 20 meets major roads, mostly at the villages and towns along US 20's route.
 US 20 serves Earlville, Dyersville (where US 52 joins the route and passing near the Field of Dreams filming site), Farley, Epworth, and Peosta before entering Dubuque.
 On the western edge of Dubuque, an interchange onto the Southwest Arterial routes US 52 around the southern outskirts of the city, connecting to US 61 and US 151.
 US 20 remains at least four lanes through Dubuque, but there are nine stoplights along the route, particularly on the western edge of the city.
 There is a brief controlled-access section where the highway descends into the Mississippi River valley.
 Near the river, Locust Street (Iowa 946) connects US 20 with US 61 and US 151, which have entered the city from the south as an expressway and continue northward as a freeway.
 US 20 crosses from Iowa into Illinois via the Julien Dubuque Bridge.